 - Have better creativity and innovation at work.

 - Have a whopping 368% return to their shareholders in comparison to their industrial competitors.

-	Given these positive outcomes of higher employee engagements organizations are heading towards implementing employee engagement best practices in order to effectively increase their employee skill, talent, and productivity.
+Given these positive outcomes of higher employee engagement, organizations are heading towards implementing employee engagement best practices to effectively increase their employee skill, talent, and productivity.

-	Employee engagement strategies and best practices are a must for any organization today.
-Employee engagement strategies facilitate a harmonious work environment.
-A group of clockwatchers is fatal to the growth of an organization.
+Employee engagement strategy and best practices are a must for any organization today as they facilitate a harmonious work environment.
+A group of clockwatchers is fatal to the employee growth of an organization.

 Best Practice #1: Hire the right people

 In an organization, there is a lot of discussion about shaping workplace culture.
 But the truth is you’ll have to do less work in this regard if you have your recruitment strategies in place.

 Before the face-to-face interview with the candidate, it is important that a thorough screening should be done.
 This will result in bringing on board such employees who, from the very beginning, have similar visions and passion for the organization, thus proving your employee engagement strategy right!